-The contracted, consulting and engineering costs are expecting an overall decrease from the prior year budget of \$1,130,028 to \$866,703 in the current budget.
+The contracted, consulting and engineering costs are expecting an overall decrease from the prior year budget of \$866,703 to \$719,656 in the current budget.
 There was a projected decrease in consulting costs in planning and development as the prior year included the development of intermunicipal development plans (IMDPs) between the County and many of the Villages; whereas, these IMDPs were funding by specific grants in the prior year (decrease corelates to the reductions in the related IMDP grant funding).
-There was also projected cost reductions on engineering costs as the County added a new engineering staffing position to support with these projects.
+These decreases were partially offset by an additional \$40,000 budgeted to complete a comprehensive facility environmental assessment (in preparation PSAS 3280 for Asset Retirement Obligations).